 - Voice only works in English or English with foreign accents

-As we described in another article, voice deepfakes can be more challenging to create than video.
-So far, voice deepfakes that sound like the original voice of the target person only work in English.
-The latest technology supports voice deepfakes in English with foreign accents.
+As we described in another article, voice deepfakes (in 2022) could have been even more challenging to create than video.
+Realistic voice deepfakes only work in English.
+The latest technology (in 2022) supported voice deepfakes in English with foreign accents.
 Vgency demonstrated this ability for a French enterprise customer to produce the voice of a CxO in English with French accent.
 The deepfake voice sounded as real as the real target person.
-However, even with public figures and lots of reference content available, it can still not be enough training material to create a realistic sounding deepfake version of the desired text.
-Some phonetic expressions may need specific AI training.
-There are special text scripts to train the AI to a level that it can create almost any spoken text.
-But you need the target person to contribute by reading the script and granting permission to record and use it.
-Therefore, many deepfake productions leverage voice artists to mimic the original voice.
+We had to use specific text scripts to train the AI together with the target person who contributed by reading the script and granting permission to record and use it.
+A simple alternative in many deepfake productions are voice artists to mimic the original voice.

 So, what about the fake-Klitschko in the video conference, was it a deepfake?